Multiuser Random Coding Techniques for Mismatched Decoding: Introduction

 If $\Xc$ and $\Yc$ are finite, the channel is referred to as a discrete memoryless channel (DMC).
 We consider length-$n$ block coding, in which a codebook $\Cc=\{\xv^{(1)},\dotsc,\xv^{(M)}\}$ is known at both the encoder and decoder.
 The encoder takes as input a message $m$ uniformly distributed on the set $\{1,\dotsc,M\}$, and transmits the corresponding codeword $\xv^{(m)}$.
 The decoder receives the vector $\yv$ at the output of the channel, and forms the estimate

-where $n$ is the length of each codeword, $x_{i}^{(j)}$ is the $i$-th entry of $\xv^{(j)}$ (similarly for $y_{i}$), and $q^{n}(\xv,\yv)\defeq\prod_{i=1}^{n}q(x_{i},y_{i})$.
+where $n$ is the length of each codeword, and $q^{n}(\xv,\yv)\defeq\prod_{i=1}^{n}q(x_{i},y_{i})$.
 The function $q(x,y)$ is called the \emph{decoding metric}, and is assumed to be non-negative.
 In the case of a tie, a codeword achieving the maximum in \eqref{eq:SU_DecodingRule} is selected uniformly at random.
 In the case that $q(x,y)=W(y|x)$, the decoding rule in \eqref{eq:SU_DecodingRule} is that of optimal maximum-likelihood (ML) decoding.

-A rate $R$ is said to be achievable if, for all $\delta > 0$, there exists a sequence of codebooks with at least $\exp(n(R-\delta))$ codewords and vanishing error probability under the decoding metric $q$.
+A rate $R$ is said to be achievable if, for all $\delta > 0$, there exists a sequence of codebooks $\Cc_n$ with at least $\exp(n(R-\delta))$ codewords of length $n$ such that $\lim_{n\to\infty} p_{e}(\Cc_{n}) = 0$ under the decoding metric $q$.
 The mismatched capacity of a given channel and metric is defined to be the supremum of all achievable rates.